Serob/EndNote-gost/README.md

 You HAVE TO specify document language for this (EN or RU)

+## How to use
+1. Import Refs4Gost.xml (or Refs4Gost7.1.xml) file from Endnote's prefrences
+2. Open .ens file from windows explorer and save.

-Instructions can be found at: (In russian) http://ru.wikisource.org/wiki/ГОСТ_Р_7.0.5—2008
+Styling Instructions can be found at: (In russian) http://ru.wikisource.org/wiki/ГОСТ_Р_7.0.5—2008